elixirschool/elixirschool/_posts/2019-06-06-elixir-conf-eu-2019-review.md

 In Lesson 1, we learn about GenStage / Flow and how their amazing features can help with a big long running system like that.
 Parallelism is made easy, and by using Flow, you are protected from DDoSing yourself, because instead of pushing from one system to another via stream, now you pull as many messages as you can get.

 In Lesson 2, John talked about how one should know their system pretty well, so that they can provide the correct configuration to it.
-For example, by using SQS, you are limited to receiving batches of 10 messages each time, so you have to build around that, unless you want to wait for say 500 messages to arrive at your system, 10 at a time.
+For example, by using SQS, you are limited to receiving batches of 10 messages each time, so you have to build around that.
 Another useful tip is to use a token, meaning a struct that gets pushed down through the whole system, changed at each step, which makes processing and pattern matching on messages really easy (it’s the same thing that Plug uses with it’s Conn struct).
 Errors are supposed to be passed through the whole flow, and left out of acknowledgement, so SQS will resend them, and you can process them again.

 In Lesson 3, he spoke about how every system is different and there is no magic solution to fine tuning your app, how under the hood Flow breaks a flow into 3 sections of GenStages, producers, producers_consumers and consumers  and how one can toy with :max_demand argument in all these different sections to get a better result.